Wednesday, April 22, 2015

 For the sparrows' heads (meatballs):

-8 ounces ground lean meat
+8 ounces of ground lean meat

 1 small onion, grated